 Young people with disabilities will learn practical digital skills that will enable them to manage their daily lives more independently and increase the proportion that secure paid employment.
 This will build their confidence, give them a sense of purpose, relieve pressure on their families and carers, create more fulfilling and inclusive workplaces and reduce inequality.

-The program will be delivered by trainers and support workers in GeekAbility learning centres and online, in the field through travel training and life skills, in workplaces through internships and mentoring and via accredited training with registered providers like TAFE.
+The program will be delivered by trainers and support workers in GeekAbility learning centres and online, in the field through travel training and life skills, in workplaces through internships and mentoring and via accredited training with registered providers.

 Most disability services have historically focussed on recreational activities and day care programs where clients are kept busy from 9am-3pm.
 GeekAbility will combine early intervention and the tailored use of technology to develop individual plans for all students that focus on incremental progress toward achieving their personal and professional goals.